CCMatson/recipe-collector/README.md

-# Class Cookbook is a recipe collector app
+# Class Cookbook is a recipe collector app.

 # [Open the app here](https://recipe-collector.fly.dev/)

 ![](public/landing-page.png)

+## About the app
+#### This app is a link collector, inspired by Pinterest.
+"Class Cookbook" is modern update on the old-fashioned community cook book.
+This app was created using MEN stack, with database storage supported by mongoose and MongoDB.

 ## Technologies used
 * JavaScript